 If you have back or neck problems, you’re far from alone.
 As a part of HCA Midwest Health, Kansas City’s largest health system, Lee's Summit Medical Center provides world-class, individualized treatment for each and every patient.
 Whether you have a pulled muscle, herniated disk or a complex deformity, Lee's Summit Medical Center can help.

 Important: If you think someone may have a severe neck or back injury, do not attempt to move the person.
 Call 911 and keep the person still until medical help arrives.

-Our spine care team includes a neurosurgeon, pain management doctors who specialize in non-surgical care; and highly trained physical therapists.
+Our spine care team includes a spine surgeon, pain management doctors who specialize in non-surgical care; and highly trained physical therapists.
 Every aspect of your diagnostic and treatment plan is coordinated by our spine care team, so you get the care you need, when you need it.

 Make an Appointment

 Call (816) 282-5060 for a physician referral or to schedule an appointment with one of our specialists.

 If you’re struggling with back pain, it’s not surprising—the National Institutes of Health (NIH) says that 80% of us will have back pain issues at some point in our lives.
 But before you turn to narcotics, muscle relaxants, or other therapies, check out our list of 7 Surprising Fixes that may cure your back pain.

 Many people come through the ER with sudden, severe back pain after lifting something heavy—especially if they follow that lift with a twist.
 This strenuous motion can damage the vertebral discs—those little cushions between the bones in your spine.
 So when lifting, don’t lift and twist —lift and TURN (including turning your feet and legs).